 Since foundation walls are designed to support loads from above rather than lateral (sideways) loads, expanding soil can cause foundation problems.

 When the pressure from outside the basement walls is greater than the wall can handle, the wall will begin to crack, bow, and push inwards.
 Factors such as expansive clays, hydrostatic pressure, and freezing water can create too much stress on basement walls, causing them to push forward and even collapse entirely over time.

 The experts at Level Tech understand how soil affects foundations, and we can provide you with an expert foundation repair for your cracked or bowing foundation.
-Call us today to get a free estimate in Monroe, Shreveport, Bossier City and the nearby areas.
+Call us today to get a free estimate in Monroe, Shreveport, Ruston and the nearby areas.